-- a wide range of information on local secondary schools
+- A wide range of information on local secondary schools

-- support in making informed and realistic preferences
+- Support in making informed and realistic preferences

-- help in completing the relevant forms
+- Help in completing the relevant forms

-- information about the appeals process
+- Information about the appeals process

 If you have questions about which schools will best meet your child's academic and developmental needs, or you require support in making your application, please contact the Royal Borough of Greenwich's Families Information Service.

-The in year admissions process works as follows: -
+The In-year admissions process works as follows: -

-- If the required year group is full, student will be placed on a waiting list and a place will be offered when it becomes available.
+- If the required year group is full, the student will be placed on a waiting list and a place will be offered when it becomes available.

 - Once your child has been offered a place, their current/most recent school will be contacted to complete a school report form – please ensure you notify your child’s current school that you are looking to move them.